virtual-twin/allmzheimer/README.md

 If you have any questions or issues, please open an issue on this repository or contact us at [petra.ritter@charite.de] .

 # License
-This repository is published under the open source EUPL-1.2 license.
+This repository is licensed under the open source EUPL-1.2 license.
 Please refer to LICENSE.md and the [EUPL-1.2](https://interoperable-europe.ec.europa.eu/collection/eupl/eupl-text-eupl-12) webpage for further details.

+The following files are licensed under the open CC0 license:
+- CSV files in statistics_pub/ and tests_pub/
+- JSON files in plot_creation_pub/UMAP_plots/drug_lists/ and reprod/datasets/